coldrockgames/git-scripts/README.md

 # Setting up your scripts
 After cloning the repository, simply double-click the `install-scripts.cmd` file and follow the instructions on-screen.

-This script will create a shortcut on your desktop, pre-configured for your working folder, with all PATH variables set (temporarily, only in this script—it will _not_ modify any of your system configurations!).
+This script will create a shortcut on your desktop, pre-configured for your working folder, with all PATH variables set (temporarily, only in this script.
+It will _not_ modify any of your system configurations!).

 This is your main shell for working with the scripts.
 If you’re familiar with the .NET world, you may find this similar to the _Visual Studio Developer Command Prompt_, which is set up when you install Visual Studio.